 URBAN AND SUSTAINABLE PLANNING

-At the end of the learning experience, the student is supposed to be fully aware of how urban planning instruments work, to know how to apply them to a case study of urban regeneration and to communicate their design choices and outcomes.
+At the end of the learning experience, the student is supposed to be fully aware of how urban planning instruments work, to know how to apply them to a case study of urban regeneration and to communicate the design choices and outcomes.

 The student is supposed to have a slight conscience on institutional themes concerning the city and, mostly, on procedures of urban analysis.

 The course tackles the basic principles of urban and regional planning, providing elements for the construction of the cognitive framework of the territory, seen as a dynamic system with high complexity.
-Then, elements of urban planning techniques will be provided, paying particular attention to the planning of urban units (the neighbourhood, the neighbourhood, the community) and their mobility system and public spaces and services.
+Then, elements of urban planning techniques will be provided, paying particular attention to the planning of urban units (the neighbourhood, the neighbourhood, the community), their mobility system and public spaces and services.

 During the Design Studio, students will have the opportunity to apply the theory to a case study of Urban Regeneration for a mid-sized European City.